I Can't Explain

-"I Can't Explain" is a song by English rock band the Who, written by Pete Townshend and produced by Shel Talmy.
+"I Can't Explain" is a song by the English rock band the Who, written by Pete Townshend and produced by Shel Talmy.
 It was released as a single in the United States on 19 December 1964 by Decca and on 15 January 1965 in the United Kingdom by Brunswick.
 It was the band's second single release and first under the Who name.

 The song has been covered by other artists, including David Bowie.

 Background

-"I Can't Explain" was the A-side of the group's first single as the Who; its predecessor, "Zoot Suit"/"I'm the Face," was released under the name the High Numbers.
+"I Can't Explain" was the A-side of the group's first single as the Who; its predecessor, "Zoot Suit"/"I'm the Face", was released under the name the High Numbers.
 In the album's liner notes, Townshend noted the song's similarity to the contemporaneous hit "All Day and All of the Night" by the Kinks: "It can't be beat for straightforward Kink copying.
 There is little to say about how I wrote this.
 It came out of the top of my head when I was 18 and a half".
 In a 1994 issue of Q magazine, Roger Daltrey echoed Townshend's comments regarding the Kinks' influence:

 We already knew Pete could write songs, but it never seemed a necessity in those days to have your own stuff because there was this wealth of untapped music that we could get hold of from America.
 But then bands like the Kinks started to make it, and they were probably the biggest influence on us – they were certainly a huge influence on Pete, and he wrote 'I Can't Explain', not as a direct copy, but certainly it's very derivative of Kinks music.

 In a May 1974 interview with Creem, Jimmy Page recalled playing rhythm guitar on the song as a session guitarist.
 This was confirmed by Townshend and producer Shel Talmy.
 According to those working on the recordings, however, Page's contribution did not make the final cut.
 "I was on 'I Can't Explain', just playing rhythm guitar in the background," he clarified in 2004.
 But the main riff, he confirmed, "was all Pete… He was roaring, man."
 Page also played on the B-side, "Bald Headed Woman".
 However, in Daltrey's 2018 autobiography, Thanks a Lot Mr. Kibblewhite: My Story (pages 94 and 95), he gives his version of the recording session and states that Page was on lead guitar.
-Additionally, in an interview with Daltrey on The Howard Stern Show in 2013, Daltrey said, regarding Page, "He played lead guitar; he played the solo.".
+Additionally, in an interview with Daltrey on The Howard Stern Show in 2013, Daltrey said, regarding Page, "He played lead guitar; he played the solo."